-In some states we are required by licensing to call you if your child is absent and we have not heard from you.
-However, please call the center or indicate through My Bright Day that your child will be absent or arriving after 9:00 a.m. or more than an hour after their normal arrival time.
+Please call the center if your child will be absent or will be arriving after 9:00 a.m. or more than an hour after his/ her normal arrival time.
+If we do not hear from you, we will be concerned about your child.
 If your child is absent due to contagious illness, (see pages 32, 33, and 34 - Child Illness Policy) please let the center management know so that other families can be alerted to look for symptoms in their children.